 The Soldiers of Oxfordshire Museum has also partnered with Brian McCarty’s War Toys, a unique photo series which vividly brings to life the effects of war on children living in conflict zones around the world.
 Acting as their own art directors, children often living in refugee camps are given the opportunity to depict real scenes from their experiences using toys and the local terrain.
 The resulting images are impactful and thought provoking; giving us an insight into a world which is far removed from our experiences of watching news programmes covering the camps in war zones.

 With a focus on Oxfordshire people, visitors can see and hear what living through conflict is like first hand.
 There will be recordings of evacuation memories to present day accounts from children who arrive in the county and experience a new culture here.

 Finally, the exhibition will not only run throughout both Armed Forces Day and Refugee Week, but also the Queen’s Platinum Jubilee.
 To mark the Jubilee, they will highlight the Queen’s own ‘military childhood’ and her Second World War service in the ATS (Auxiliary Territorial Service) with a timeline of the nation’s toys and books.
 They have gathered toys from the 1940s to the present day as we take a look at our enduring relationship with toys that depict war, from tin soldiers of yesterday to remote control drones of today.

+Little Troopers can get free admission to the exhibition with a parent showing a valid MOD90.
 To find out more about the museum please click here.